Chris Foreman: Health

 In August 2025, Foreman revealed that he had been diagnosed with myeloma, a treatable but incurable form of blood cancer.
 He first experienced symptoms earlier that year, including severe pain in his upper back and shoulders, which led to an MRI scan and the discovery of a spinal tumour.
-Following radiotherapy and a spinal tap procedure, Foreman stated that his kidney function—initially at 14%—had "greatly improved."
-He expressed hope of achieving remission and returning to performing in 2026.
+Following radiotherapy and a spinal tap procedure, Foreman stated that his kidney function - initially at 12% - had "greatly improved."
+In June 2026, Foreman announced that his cancer had gone into full remission.